spookylukey/django-views-the-right-way/source/context_data.rst

 <https://docs.djangoproject.com/en/3.0/howto/custom-template-tags/>`_.

-Rather, he struggled for so long because of a bad context that was making a trivial thing hard, and those of us responsible for that bad context should be the ones who are embarrassed.
+Rather, he struggled for so long because of a bad context that was making a simple thing hard, and those of us responsible for that bad context should be the ones who are embarrassed.